Travel Routes through India: Explore India in 4 weeks

 Cost of a four week tour across North and South India?

-In terms of backpacking – dorm beds, day and overnight trains and a possible flight – you could potentially do this tour for as little as 700 Euros.
+In terms of backpacking – dorm beds, day and overnight trains and a possible flight – you could potentially do this tour for as little as 700 EUR.
 Together, we can cater to your budget when booking hotels and modes of transport.
-India isn’t extremely expensive in regards to spending money, for example, the food is cheap yet healthy.
+Travelling in India isn’t extremely expensive in regards to spending money, for example, the food is cheap yet healthy.

 route 2: a glimpse of the mountains

 Route 2: Delhi – Dharamshala – Amritsar – Rishikesh – Delhi – Jaipur – Jaisalmer – Jodhpur – Udaipur – Pushkar – Agra – Varanasi (Route on GoogleMaps)

 Being home to a billion people, a million Gods and plenty of wacky rituals, India is also home to the incredible Himalayas.
 This is the best possible travel route for people who have only a month in India and want to combine their trip to India with a trek in Nepal (Everest Base Camp/Annapoorna Mountain Pass).

 You will begin your trip in Delhi, a city extremely central to some of the most prominent locations in North India.
-Head north to Dharamshala (home to the Dalai Lama), followed by Amritsar (known for the beautiful Golden Temple) and Rishikesh (the Yoga capital of the world, also known for its adventure sports).
+From here on, head north to Dharamshala (home to the Dalai Lama), followed by Amritsar (known for the beautiful Golden Temple) and Rishikesh (the Yoga capital of the world, also known for its adventure sports).

-Like the first route, this is also extremely popular among travelers, so if you decide to take it, you might want to book your train tickets in advance.
-It is a hectic route, so we would recommend it to active travelers.
+Like the first route, this is also extremely popular among travellers, so if you decide to take it, you might want to book your train tickets well in advance.
+It is a hectic route, so we would recommend it to active travellers.

 Apart from that, this is a good route to cover three regions (the Himalayas, Rajasthan and Varanasi) in the month you have in India.

 Cost of a mountain tour in India

 Again if you plan to backpack, take train and buses you can do the tour for as little as 600 EUR/ 700 USD per person.
 You would want to double your budget to travel comfortably.

 route 3: Exploring the south